Infoland/iProva-REST-API-examples/Documentation/Authentication.md

 ### 2.2 With One Time Password
 There is also an older system which is used to generate something like an "One Time Password" (OTP), an token based on an api key and a user name.
 This is used in cases that a system wants to automaticly log a user into Zenya.
 [Example of implementation][tokenexample].

 Tokens are linked to an Api Key, defined as a resource in Zenya.
 Tokens can only be generated using an api-key for which "token generation" has been enabled in the product.
 The usage of the API key can be restricted on a set of IP Address ranges (IPv4 and IPv6) and/or on a set of user names.

-Tokens are time limited.
-This means they expire after a short amount of time.
-This means that you cannot infinitely re-use a token.
+Tokens are time-limited and, by default, expire after 5 minutes.
+The API key can be configured for sliding expiration, which extends validity while in use.
+Always assume a token has expired and request a new one when needed.

 Example of getting a token:
 ```c